kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 }
 ```

-But we also have an `AsDataFrame` trait, which dumps the output of chained combinators into a new dataframe, matrix, or array, so we can do something like the following:
+But we also have an `ToDataFrame` trait, which dumps the output of chained combinators into a new dataframe, matrix, or array, so we can do something like the following:

 ```